 Introduction: INFJ's Sensing Function

-All 16 of the Myers Briggs personalities have glitch spots that are related to their inferior function.
+All 16 of the Myers-Briggs personalities have glitch spots that are related to their inferior function.
 The INFJ struggles with their extroverted sensing.
-This will develop as an INFJ ages, but they may find themselves having a difficult time in their physical reality.
-I think of it this way: each of the functions are used for rationalizing.
+This will develop as an INFJ ages, but they may find situations in physical reality challenging.
+Think of it this way: Each of the functions is used for rationalizing.
 Emotional rationalizing has to do with understanding the emotional atmosphere in a room.
 Emotional people can take into account how other people feel in order to solve a problem or come to a decision.
-Thinkers use logic -- they look at base information without being as persuaded by emotion.
-Intuitives use abstract information and patterns to come to conclusions... while the sensors use grounded, practical information.
+Thinkers use logic — they look at base information without being as persuaded by emotion.
+Intuitives use abstract information and patterns to come to conclusions. . . while sensors use grounded, practical information.

 Improving Your Extroverted Sensing

-There are some ways to improve the INFJ sensory component.
-It will take some intention on the part of the INFJ because these are usually not the first things a INFJ naturally does, like thinking up a crazy lagoon of creative ideas bounding in spaceships, unicorns, existentialism, capitalism, and maybe calculus.
+There are ways to improve extroverted sensing.
+It will take some intention on the part of the INFJ to grow their sensing function.
+INFJ doesn’t immediately think of their physical surroundings.
+They’re more suited to think up creative ideas about bounding in spaceships, riding unicorns, existentialism, toppling evil, and mastering calculus.

 Ways You Can Improve Your Sensory Function

 - Practice sitting in your room and thinking about how the objects in your room feel.
 Look at the wall and consider the texture, temperature, and distance.
 Then look at something else and think of how things actually feel.
 Repeat doing this for about 20 minutes without thinking of anything else.
-More dominate extroverted sensing personalities are constantly feeling their surroundings -- the INFJ has buried this part of themselves.
+Dominant extroverted sensing personalities constantly feel their surroundings — the INFJ has buried this part of themselves.